Cray-HPE/docs-csm/operations/iuf/IUF.md

 IUF utilizes [Argo workflows](../argo/Using_Argo_Workflows.md) to execute and parallelize IUF operations and to provide visibility into the status of the operations through the [Argo UI](../argo/Using_the_Argo_UI.md).
 The `iuf` CLI invokes Argo workflows based on the subcommand specified.
-The Argo workflows are not controlled by `iuf` once they has been created, but
+The Argo workflows are not controlled by `iuf` once they have been created, but
 `iuf` does display status to the administrator as the Argo workflows execute.

 The following IUF topics are discussed in the sections below.